 Mind training has two key aspects:

-- having the muscle of being able to consciously direct your mind.
+- Building the ability to consciously direct your mind.

 As I mentioned, the way to exercise the brain is through meditation and mindfulness.
 Here is a very noddy description of each:

-If you have been practicing meditation and mindfulness a while, then you’ll recognise the following fruits.
+If you have been practicing meditation and mindfulness a while, then you’ll recognise the following benefits.
 If you have just started, this is what you have to look forward to.